Ivanislost/pseKill/README.md

 **PseKill**

 Simple bash script to terminate a process.
 Uses the original kill command with escalating priority.
 The script searched the ps Aux output for a process matching the input value.
-On more than one possible result will prompt to specify.
+On more than one possible result will ask to specify and exit.
+Also accepts pid values.

 **instructions**